muhammedanaskhan/angrynest/blog.md

 - currentUser() from clerk - helper returns the User object of the currently active user, which is default put in onboarding form
 - uploadthing - handles file upload + server side authentication

+# Layout

+- Defined metadata objects in Layout Component which contains default metadata tags of the application, These metadata tags are important for search engine optimization (SEO).
+-

 # Account onboarding